gingi/fastbit/java/README.txt

 it.
 The directory containg the DLL file needs to be in environment variable PATH in order for the java run-time system to find it.

+To test JNI interface, an example file (named milky.java) is provided.
+To compile it, type

+javac FastBit.java milky.java

+To run

+java milky data-dir "query conditions"

+for example,

+java milky ../tests/tmp/t1 "a>10 and c between 50 and 70"

+The above mentioned data directory is created by running "make check" in the top level directory of FastBit source code distribution.
+The expected output is

+applying "a>10 and c between 50 and 70" on data in ../tests/tmp/t1 produced 42 hits

 ----